Get started

 To onboard multiple clusters, repeat the steps above for each one.

-It can take up to three minutes for the status in the assets table to update, and up to 24 hours before the data is available in the Kubernetes Lens.
+It can take up to three minutes for the status in the assets table to update, and up to 24 hours before the data is available in the Kubernetes Intelligence.

 Offboard clusters